 Situated on the western end of Portugal’s Algarve coast, Praia do Camilo (Camilo Beach) lies at the bottom of a set of beautiful cliffs that beachgoers can reach by climbing down about 200 steps.
 The impressive rock formations along the shore divide it up into smaller beaches and have some lovely small caves hidden in them as well.

 Another beach where the red foraminifera shells, along with crushed coral, turn the sand pink, Bermuda’s Horseshoe Bay Beach has a blush-like color that makes the turquoise waters really pop.
-Located on Bermuda’s South Shore, this photogenic beach is very kid-friendly, with an enclosed bay called Port Royal Cove available as a safe spot to splash around.
-Hidden caves and coves also surround the bay among picturesque rock formations where beachgoers can go climbing and exploring for more photo-ops.
+Located on Bermuda’s South Shore, hidden caves and coves also surround the bay among picturesque rock formations.

-An extremely popular destination thanks to its breathtaking sunsets and bright white cliffside buildings topped with blue domes, Santorini isn’t typically associated with black sand beaches.
-That’s exactly what one of its best beaches is, however.
-Popular with younger beachgoers, Parissa Beach is striking due to the dark, volcanic sand that lays beneath its colorful tanning beds and beach umbrellas facing the Aegean Sea.
+Santorini isn’t typically associated with black sand beaches.
+However, Parissa Beach is striking due to the dark, volcanic sand that lays beneath its colorful beach umbrellas facing the Aegean Sea.

-Comprised of 99% quartz, the fine sand of Siesta Beach makes for a stunning sight next to the blue-green waters and brightly colored lifeguard huts.
+Composed of quartz crystal, the fine sand of Siesta Beach in Siesta Key, Florida, makes for a stunning sight next to the blue-green waters and brightly colored lifeguard huts.

-Stretching for about 2 miles along the southwestern coast of Grenada, Grand Anse Beach’s soft white sand juts out of a lush green landscape dotted with brightly roofed homes and some of the best resorts in the Caribbean.
+Stretching for about 2 miles along the southwestern coast of Grenada, Grand Anse Beach’s soft white sand juts out of a lush green landscape, which is home to some of the best resorts in the Caribbean.